mkabdullahi/ng-edukids-flash-learning-starter/README.md

-# ABC Flash Cards Angular App
+# EduKids Flash Learning App (ABC Flash Cards & Bedtime Book)

-A stylish, interactive ABC flash card web app for toddlers, built with Angular and Angular Material.
-Features large, friendly visuals and the ability to export all flash cards as a printable PDF—perfect for learning at home or on the go!
+A stylish, interactive learning web app for toddlers, built with Angular and Angular Material.
+Features:
+- **ABC Flash Cards:** Large, friendly visuals and the ability to export all flash cards as a printable PDF—perfect for learning at home or on the go!
+- **Bedtime Book:** A cozy, interactive bedtime storybook with beautiful illustrations.

 ## Features

 - **Interactive Flash Cards:** Swipe or click to navigate through the alphabet, each card showing a large letter, a friendly emoji image, and a clear word.
+- **Bedtime Book:** Read a gentle, illustrated bedtime story with interactive visuals.
-- **Stylish Design:** Modern, colorful cards with a playful frame and accessible, large visuals.
+- **Stylish Design:** Modern, colorful cards and book pages with playful frames and accessible, large visuals.
 - **PDF Export:** Export all flash cards to a print-ready PDF, arranged 3 cards per row and 3 rows per page, matching the web look.
 - **Responsive:** Works on desktop and mobile browsers.